SoftUni-Internal/interactive-content/EN/02-Data-Definition-And-Data-Types/07-Summary.md

     DROP CONSTRAINT pk_id;
     ```

-## In the next lesson you will learn
+## In the next lesson, you will learn:

 - The query basics